 Some trades, however, take the opposite course: they take advantage of the accelerating price sensitivity from gamma to make money from expected changes in stock prices.

-One good example of this is the straddle, the simultaneous purchase of an at-the-money put and call.
-Let’s say a stock was $650.
+One good example of this is the simultaneous purchase of an at-the-money put and call, called a straddle, Let’s say a stock was $650.

 We expect significant stock movement, from a product launch for example, over the short term and so buy a $650 call and a $650 put.